1949 Quarter Value (2026 Guide): Errors List, ā€œDā€ & No Mint Mark Worth

 Survival Distribution

-The 1949 Washington quarter was produced at two mint facilities with substantial mintages totaling over 19.3 million coins.
+The 1949 Washington quarter was produced at two mint facilities, totaling just over 19.3 million coins — a steep drop from 1948, when combined output from three mints exceeded 47 million pieces.

 The Denver Mint (D) produced the higher quantity at 10,068,400 pieces, while the Philadelphia Mint (no mint mark) struck 9,312,000 quarters.
-Despite the Denver mint’s higher production, both varieties show remarkably similar survival rates of approximately 10%.
+Despite Denver’s higher production, both varieties show remarkably similar survival rates of approximately 10%.

 Also Read: Top 100 Most Valuable Washington Quarter Worth Money (1932 – 1998)

-Knowing your 1949 quarter’s worth requires examining two critical factors: the coin’s condition and its mint mark location on the reverse.
+Knowing your 1949 quarter’s worth requires examining two critical factors: the coin’s condition (grade) and its mint mark — or the absence of one — on the reverse below the eagle.

-You can determine accurate pricing by referencing online valuation guides, visiting reputable coin shops, or obtaining professional certification from PCGS or NGC.
+You can determine accurate pricing by referencing the PCGS Price Guide or NGC Coin Explorer online, visiting reputable coin dealers, or obtaining professional certification.
 For convenient on-the-go estimates, the CoinValueChecker App offers quick assessments by examining your quarter’s unique attributes.

 1949 Quarter Value Guides